Wang Gongquan: Business Experience

 In 1988, Wang Gongquan quit his government job and went to Hainan for business endeavor.
 In 1991, he co-founded Vantone Industry Group, one of China's leading real estate developers, which he managed from 1991 to 1995, serving as president, vice chairman of the board, and honorary chairman of the board.
 Wang was a co-founder and general partner with IDG Technology Venture Investment, Inc from 1999 to 2005.
 He built and managed CDH Venture Partners from its inception in 2005.

 Wang serves as a director of CDG Holdings Limited, Xueda Education Group, CDH Venture GP I Company Limited and CDH Venture GP II Company Limited, and was previously a director of ChinaEDU Corporation, China Civilink, China Finance Online Co., Ltd. and 3721.com.

 Around the age of retirement in 2015, Wang founded Tsingpu.
-With “back to the original” as the concept, focusing on the beauty of the unique scenery, the true of the same pursuit, and the goodness of the new knowledge, Tsingpu is China’s leading provider of humanistic vacation lifestyle.
+With "back to the original" as concept, Tsingpu is a provider of a humanistic vacation lifestyle.